 Since those heady days, my career path has taken many twists and turns.
 But Apple, its hardware, and its software has been the one constant in a sea of change.
-Over the years I’ve visited Apple’s Cupertino campus, given presentations to Apple personnel.
+Over the years I’ve visited Apple’s Cupertino campus and given presentations to Apple personnel.

 Even today, while I no longer use an iPhone as my everyday device and choose not to have an iPad, the Mac is where I’m at home.
 I see the Mac as being a big part of the reason why I’m here, doing what I do – and love to do – today.